AgnesNM/Angular/angularjs_recap/controllers/controllers_crash.md

 ```
 ### "Controller As" Syntax vs $scope Injection
-As AngularJS evolved, "Controller As" syntax was introduced as a recommended alternative to $scope:
+As AngularJS evolved, "Controller As" syntax was introduced as a recommended alternative to $scope.

-_Traditional $scope approach:_
+#### Traditional $scope approach

 ```javascript
 app.controller('UserController', function($scope) {